1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 You'd need to SSH to the host (e.g. the RPi) to upload edited files like the `printer.cfg` though - if there isn't a plugin for that which allows you to do so within the interface of OctoPrint (I don't know actually).

 ### Mainsail
-I personally prefer to use Mainsail with Klipper as it's tailored for the usage of/with Klipper and gives you more tools made for Klipper rightaway.
+I personally prefer to use Mainsail with Klipper as it's tailored for the usage of/with Klipper and gives you more tools made for Klipper right away.
 Just to mention a few here:

 - You can edit the `printer.cfg` and every other file just directly within Mainsail and don't have to SSH to the Raspberry Pi.
 - You already have a heightmap function included which allows you to create and display the meshview after executing an ABL.
 - If your slicer does support it (SuperSlicer does), you can have thumbnails of your models displayed.
 - There's also a G-Code viewer already built in.
-- You have the possibilty to create custom macros for e.g. executing backups and activate them with one click.
+- You have the possibilty to create custom macros and add scripts for e.g. executing backups and activate them with one click.
 - And much more..

 ### Fluidd
-Fluidd is kinda similar to Mainsail, but it doesn't seem to be maintained as much as Mainsail (afaik).
-I personally didn't use it, so I can't say anything more to it than do a bit of a research by your own.
+Fluidd is kinda similar to Mainsail, so it's a great alternative if you don't want to use Mainsail.
+I personally never had a closer look at it though, so I can't say anything more about it.
+So maybe just do a bit of a research by your own.